vikchupak/AWS/services/cloudformation/cfn.md

 - CNF-hup listens for resource metadata changes and runs user-specified actions when a change is detected
   - Can be used to calls CFN-INIT to re-apply the changes

----

-Use CreationPolicy & WaitCondition & cfn-signal & UserData & cfn-init & cfn-hup to implement stack readiness
+### CreationPolicy & WaitCondition & cfn-signal & UserData & cfn-init & cfn-hup example

+- template

 ### Change sets

 - A Change Set is like a “terraform plan” for AWS CloudFormation
   - Only shows what CloudFormation intends to do, without applying the changes unless confirmed

+### Custom Resources

+-
+- Custom resources enable you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update (if you changed the custom resource), or delete stacks